Characters: Project M Melee Veterans

 - Call Back: Mario Tornado has star graphics that reference the spin attack from Super Mario Galaxy.

 - His Down Taunt is now Doctor Mario's taunt from Melee, only with a fireball instead of a megavitamin.
+The Dr. Mario taunt changes it back to a Megavitamin.

 - Composite Character: He has a combination of the best of his Melee set and Doctor Mario.
 For example, his forward-aerial is like Doc's strong hit (at the beginning) and Mario's meteor-punch. (towards the end).
+Dr. Mario's scrubs are now an alternate costume as well.

 - Fireballs: His neutral-B has a range in-between Melee Mario's fireballs and Doctor Mario's pills.